-On January 2, 2008, we acquired all the assets and employees of Bernard Dietrich & Associates ("BDA") through our subsidiary, CoBiz Insurance, Inc. Founded in 1993, BDA provides commercial and personal property and casualty insurance brokerage, as well risk management consulting services to individuals and businesses.
-The asset purchase was accounted for using the purchase method of accounting, and accordingly, the results of BDA will be included in our consolidated financial statements in periods subsequent to January 2, 2008.
+On January 2, 2008, we acquired all the assets and employees of Bernard Dietrich & Associates (BDA), a Phoenix-based property & casualty (P&C) insurance broker, through our subsidiary, CoBiz Insurance, Inc. Founded in 1993, BDA (which is now operated by CoBiz Insurance, Inc. under the name CoBiz Insurance-AZ) provides commercial and personal property and casualty insurance brokerage, as well risk management consulting services to individuals and businesses.
+The asset purchase was accounted for using the purchase method of accounting, and accordingly, the results of BDA have been included in the consolidated financial statements in periods subsequent to January 2, 2008.